All About Sudden Cloudy vision or Blurry Vision in One Eye: Causes, Symptoms, and Treatment.

 Also known as “the sneak thief of sight”, open-angle glaucoma is one of the main causes of gradual visual field loss and blindness.
 It shows no noticeable signs until a significant loss of vision in one eye or both eyes occurs.

-On the other hand, acute angle-closure glaucoma causes sudden blurry vision in one eye or both eyes.
+On the other hand, acute angle-closure glaucoma causes sudden cloudy vision in one eye or both eyes.
 It can lead to blindness in the affected eye if treatment is not started promptly.
-So, regular eye examinations are crucial to detecting glaucoma and progression of this disease.
+So, regular eye examinations are crucial to detecting glaucoma and the progression of this disease.

 It is a corneal disorder characterized by anterior or posterior bulging and thinning of the cornea (the anterior-most transparent later of the eye).
 The light passing through this irregular cornea is scattered and deflected and causing blurred or distorted vision.